Our most requested feature has been released! You can now add transitions to your videos on Kapwing.

 We've only added two transition effects so far, but we hope to add more in the future!

-5. Once your transitions have been added, edited, and adjusted to your liking, you can export your video by clicking the red "Export Video" button in the top right corner.
+5. Once your transitions have been added, edited, and adjusted to your liking, you can export your video by clicking the green "Export Video" button in the top right corner.

 Can I add transitions between two image layers?